mrevanishere/django-site/README.md

 1. on Linode #TODO move to AWS
 2. apache #TODO move to nginx
 3. SQLite #TODO move to PostgreSQL or MongoDB
+4. add auth0 login (as fastapi separate service)
+5. manage the server on a container instead of base OS
+* TODO: change db keys to env files

 ## Update prod